ODU IFA OGBE OWONRIN COMMENATRIES BY BABALAWO OBANIFA -Obanifa Extreme Documenatries Reformed Africa Ifa spirituality -Odu Ifa Series

 The owner of the house knows it as a house

-Only people from the Ìjèbú call it "the one
+Only people from the Ìjèbú call it "the one from outside"

 That was the one that launched Ifá for Káká